Open House Festival

 St Mary Magdalen's RC Church, 61 North Worple Way, Mortlake, SW14 8PR

 Grade II* listed mausoleum in the form of a Bedouin tent carved to resemble draping canvas.
 The mausoleum houses the coffins of Sir Richard and Lady Isabel Burton.
-The interior is painted with religious imagery and decorated with camel bells, lamps, and dried flowers.
+The interior is painted with religious imagery and decorated with camel bells, lamps, and wreaths of flowers.
+The building is currently undergoing conservation work and will be under scaffold.

 Richmond